-The fourth limb is Pranayama.
-This limb offers a dedicated time to breathe and connect with the present moment.
-To breathe and draw in prana, healing life force and life enhancing energy.
-It is a time to release what does not serve you, mentally, emotionally, physically, and spiritually.
-Breath work creates grounding, preparation and training for the nervous system to be calm and quiet.
-With the body steady and at ease, the breath calming and serene, the body/mind is then ready to move into the fifth limb of yoga, Pratyhara, a practice of withdrawing the senses.
+As your body becomes steady and at ease, the breathing practices create a calm and serene internal experience, the body/mind is then ready to move into the fifth limb of yoga, or Pratyahara.
+This is an experience of true relaxation by withdrawing your senses.
 This limb is all about deep relaxation.
 The process of surrendering to true deep relaxation is tremendously powerful and allows the possibility to feel, to experience, to open to the expansiveness of your being.
 The process of deep relaxation is the bridge to the inner limbs of yoga.

 As you embark on your yoga journey, know that yoga is always available.
-When you set an intention, reflect inward, take a breath, calm the mind/body, you are engaged in your yoga practice.
+When you set an intention, reflect inward, take a breath, calm your mind/body, you are engaged in the practice of yoga.
 Samadhi is an opportunity, not a goal.
 It may be an outcome but not the driving purpose of the practice.
 When you practice without attachment to outcome, without expectation, you create a deeper freedom and complete surrender.
 There is no quick path to reach it.
 In life, you get good at what you practice.
-That is all that is needed.
+With yoga, that is all that is needed: practicing with dedication, consistency and effort.
 Practice being present, and you are practicing yoga.
-Practice yoga and you find true peace, yourself, the divine, and all beings within you.
+Practice yoga and can come home to yourself and find true peace, the divine, and a deep connection to all beings.